flipflopsen/Revsni/Readme.md

 ---
 ## Introduction

-Revsni aka. **REVerse Shell Noteable Impact** aims to be a **Java-Based** Framework like Application for different Types of Command & Control.
+Revsni aka. **REVerse Shell Noteable Impact** aims to be a **Java-Based-Framework** type of application for different sorts of Command & Control (C2).
-Furthermore it should be able to switch between different types of communication and encryption whereas encryption will be nestable and interchangeable.
+Furthermore it should be able to switch between different communication channels and encryption algorithms whereas encryption will be nestable (cascading) and interchangeable with open connection.

+One of the main features is definetily the "switch" command, with which you can switch the communication channel and later the encryption as well.

 Last but not least it will implement a builder in order to create different types of payloads and handlers, compatible with the same central server.

 ---